 Frequency of sharpening your kitchen knives depends on many factors: how often you use them, what you use them for, the type of steel the blade is made from, and how often you steel the blade between sharpening.

-You can tell when your knives need sharpening when the honing steel no longer brings the knife back to satisfactory sharpness: if you can't cut a tomato skin after steeling the knife, it's probably time to sharpen.
+You can tell when your knives need sharpening when the honing steel no longer brings the knife back to satisfactory sharpness: if you can't cut a tomato skin after steeling the knife, it's time to sharpen.

 In general, most cooks sharpen their knives 2-5 times a year.